-(1) A person must not obstruct an investigator in the exercise of a power, unless the person has a reasonable excuse.
+- (1) A person must not obstruct an investigator in the exercise of a power, unless the person has a reasonable excuse. - Maximum penalty-100 penalty units. - (2) If a person has obstructed an investigator and the investigator decides to proceed with the exercise of the power, the investigator must warn the person that- - (a) it is an offence to obstruct the investigator, unless the person has a reasonable excuse; and obstruct includes hinder, delay, resist and attempt to obstruct.

-- (2) If a person has obstructed an investigator and the investigator decides to proceed with the exercise of the power, the investigator must warn the person that- - (a) it is an offence to obstruct the investigator, unless the person has a reasonable excuse; and - (b) the investigator considers the person's conduct is an obstruction. - (3) In this section-
+(b) the investigator considers the person's conduct is an obstruction.